Could an M2 Mac Mini steal the show at next week's Apple March event?

-With the Apple March 8 event right around the corner, there's understandably a lot of attention being paid to the MacBooks, iPad, and iPhone that might be revealed, but it's possible that a new M2-powered Mac Mini could be a more important release than a lot of people realize.
+With the Apple March 8 event right around the corner, there's understandably a lot of attention being paid to the MacBooks, iPad, and the iPhone SE that might be revealed.
+It's possible, however, that a new M2-powered Mac Mini could be a star in the product show.

 The Apple Mac Mini (M1, 2020) breathed some much-needed life into this fan-favorite mini PC, thanks to the powerful new Apple M1 chip that allowed it to punch way above its previous Intel-powered weight, easily earning it a spot on our best computers list after it debuted.